 BE also lets you post audio files to practice your pronunciation.
-Use the tool My podcast for this function.
+Use the tool Vocaroo for this function.
 It's free!
 Once you record the audio file in mp3 format, you can upload it to BE.

 You can also write about your studies or professional interests.
 Basically, that means kills two birds with one stone.
 Learn a language while learninga bout your academic or professional specialization.